recmo/uint/Readme.md

 > trait bounds everywhere?

 Const generics are still pretty unfinished in rust.
 This is to work around current limitations.
 Finding a less invasive workaround is high priority.
 Fortunately, this is only needed when writing code generic over the value of `BITS`.
-Users
+But this only affects you if you write code generic over the bit size.
+If you use a specific size like `Uint<256>` you do not need these bounds.

 * Rust issue [#79778](<https://github.com/rust-lang/rust/issues/79778>)